TO THE MEMBERS OF GRASIM INDUSTRIES LIMITED

-Consent of the Auditors and certificate u/s 139 of the Act have been obtained from eachof the Auditors to the effect that their appointment/re-appointment if made shall be inaccordance with the applicable provisions of the Act and the Rules issued thereunder.
+Consent of the Auditors and certificate u/s 139 of the Act have been obtained from eachof the Auditors to the effect that their appointment/ratification if made shall be inaccordance with the applicable provisions of the Act and the Rules issued thereunder.
 Asrequired under the SEBI (LODR) BSR & Co.
 LLP and S R B C & Co LLP have confirmedthat they hold a valid certificate issued by the Peer Review Board of ICAI.

-The Board places on record its appreciation for the contribution of Deloitte Haskins& Sells LLP Chartered Accountants during their tenure as the Joint Statutory Auditorsof your Company.
+The Board places on record its appreciation for the contribution of M/s.
+G. P. Kapadia& Co.
+Chartered Accountants during their tenure as one of the Joint StatutoryAuditors of your Company.

-Pursuant to the provisions of Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 as amended your Board at its meeting held on 7th May2016 has on the recommendation of the Audit Committee appointed M/s.
-D. C. Dave & Co.Cost Accountants Mumbai as the Cost Auditors to conduct the audit of the cost records of the Company forthe financial year 2016-17 at a remuneration of Rs.
-750 Lakh (Rupees Seven Lakh FiftyThousand Only) plus applicable taxes and reimbursement of actual out-of-pocketexpenses in connection with the audit.
+Pursuant to the provisions of Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 as amended Notifications/Circulars issued by the Ministryof Corporate Affairs from time to time your Board at its meeting held on 19th May 2017has on the recommendation of the Audit Committee re-appointed M/s.
+D. C. Dave & Co.Cost Accountants Mumbai as the Cost Auditors to conduct the audit of the cost records ofthe Company for the financial year 2017-18 at a remuneration not exceeding ' 1000000/-(Rupees Ten Lakh Only) plus applicable taxes and reimbursement of actual out-of-pocketexpenses in connection with the audit.
 Your Company has received consent from M/s.
 D. C.Dave & Co.
-Cost Accountants to act asthe Cost Auditors of your Company for thefinancial
+Cost Accountants to act as the Cost Auditors of your Company for thefinancial

-Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed M/s.
-BNP & Associates Company Secretaries Mumbai to conduct thesecretarial audit for the financial year 2015-16.
-The Secretarial Audit Report issued byM/s.
-BNP & Associates Company Secretaries for the financial year 2015-16 forms partof this Report and is set out in Annexure 'D' to this Report.
+Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasreappointed M/s.
+BNP & Associates Company Secretaries Mumbai to conduct thesecretarial audit for the financial year 2016-17 The Secretarial Audit Report issued byM/s.
+BNP & Associates Company Secretaries for the financial year 2016-17 forms partof this Report and is set out in Annexure 'D' to this Report.
 The Secretarial AuditReport does not contain any qualification reservation or adverse remark.

 EXTRACT OF ANNUAL RETURN

-In accordance with the provisions of Section 134(3)(a) of the Act an extract of theAnnual Return of the Company for the financial year ended 31st March 2016 is given in Annexure'D' to this Report.
+In accordance with the provisions of Section 134(3)(a) of the Act an extract of theAnnual Return of the Company for the financial year ended 31st March 2017 is given inAnnexure 'E' to this Report.

 During the financial year under review all contracts/ arrangements/transactionsentered into by your Company with Related Parties were on arm's length basis and in theordinary course of business.
-There were no transactions with Related Parties whichqualify as material transaction under the SEBI (LODR).
-Prior approval of the AuditCommittee of your Company.
+There are no material transactions with any Related Party asdefined under Section 188 of the Act read with the Companies (Meetings of Board and itsPowers) Rules 2014.
+All Related Party transactions have been approved by the AuditCommittee of your Company.
 Omnibus approvals are taken for transactions which arerepetitive nature.
 Your Company has implemented Related Party transaction manual andStandard Operating Procedures for the purpose of identification and monitoring of suchtransactions.

 VIGIL MECHANISM/WHISTLE BLOWER POLICY

-Your Company has established a robust Vigil Mechanism for reporting of concerns throughthe Whistle Blower Policy of the Company which is in compliance of the provisions ofSection 177 of the Act read with Rule 7 of the Companies (Meetings of Board and itsPowers) Rules 2014 and SEBI (LODR).
-The Policy provides for framework and processwhereby concerns can be raised by its employees against any kind of discriminationharassment victimisation or any other unfair practice being adopted against them.
+Your Company has established a robust Vigil Mechanism for reporting of concerns throughthe Whistle Blower Policy of the Company which is in compliance with the provisions ofSection 177 of the Act read with Rule 7 of the Companies (Meetings of Board and itsPowers) Rules 2014 and SEBI (LODR).
+The Policy provides for framework and process forthe employees and directors to voice genuine concerns or grievances about unprofessionalconduct without fear of reprisal.
 Adequate safeguards are provided against victimisationto those who avail of the mechanism and access to the Chairman of the Audit Committee inexceptional cases is provided to them.
 The details of the Vigil Mechanism are alsoprovided in the Corporate Governance Report and the Whistle Blower Policy has beenuploaded on the website of the Company www.grasim.com .

 CORPORATE SOCIAL RESPONSIBILITY

-In terms of the provisions of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014 the Board of Directors of yourCompany has constituted a Corporate Social Responsibility (CSR) Committee which is chaired by Mrs.Rajashree Birla.
-The Committee has formulated and recommended to the Boarda Corporate Social Responsibility Policy (CSR Policy) indicating the activities to beundertaken by the Company which has been approved by the Board and the same is availableon your Company's website www.grasim.com .
+In terms of the provisions of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014 the Board of Directors of yourCompany has a Corporate Social Responsibility (CSR) Committee which is chaired by Mrs.Rajashree Birla.
+The other Members of the Committee are Mr. B. V. Bhargava Mr. ShailendraK.
+Jain and Mr. Dilip Gaur.
+Dr. Pragnya Ram Group Executive President CorporateCommunication and CSR is a permanent invitee to the Committee.
+The Corporate SocialResponsibility Policy (CSR Policy) indicating the activities to be undertaken by theCompany is available on your Company's website www.grasim.com .

 The Company is a caring corporate citizen and lays significant emphasis on developmentof the host communities around which it operates.
 The Company with this intent hasidentified several projects relating to Social Empowerment and Welfare InfrastructureDevelopments Sustainable Livelihood Health Care and Education during the year andinitiated various activities

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information relating to the conservation of energy technology absorption and foreignexchange earnings and outgo as stipulated under Section 134(3)(m) of the Act read withthe Companies (Accounts) Rules 2014 is given in Annexure 'F' to this Report.
+Information relating to the conservation of energy technology absorption and foreignexchange earnings and outgo as stipulated under Section 134(3)(m) of the Act read withthe Companies (Accounts) Rules 2014 is given in Annexure 'G' to this Report.